Himnishchauhan/GiggleGrid/README.md

 Contributions, issues, and feature requests are welcome!

 ## 🏷️ Tags / Topics
-*(Add these to your GitHub Repository "About" section topics to boost popularity!)*

 `react`, `electron`, `habit-tracker`, `productivity`, `vite`, `recharts`, `dark-mode`, `desktop-app`, `glassmorphism`, `ui-design`, `self-improvement`, `javascript`